-Camille Legg is an actor, writer, and improviser based on the unceded lands of the Musqueam, Squamish, and Tsleil-Waututh territories.
+Camille Legg is an actor, writer, and improviser based on the unceded lands of the Musqueam, Squamish, and Tsleil-Waututh nations.
 A couple of Camille’s favourite theatrical projects to have been a part of were The Wolves (Stones Throw Productions) and Romeo and Juliet (Studio 58).
 Camille has also appeared in a number of TV shows, including Riverdale, The Magicians, Charmed, and The Detour.
 They are a graduate of the acting program at Studio 58.

 Aidan Parker is a Vancouver-based actor, improvisor, writer, and educator with a BFA in screenwriting from the UBC’s Creative Writing Program.
 Aidan has been an active, award-winning member of the Vancouver improv community since 2012, and regularly performs in comedy and improv festivals across North America.
 He is also the lead instructor for the Arts Club Drama Club programs, where he directs and builds devised theatre with students from equity-seeking communities in the greater Vancouver area.